-- Cornell transcript including Fall 2022 grades (unofficial transcript is acceptable)
+- Cornell transcript including most recent Fall semester grades (unofficial transcript is acceptable).

-- Letter of Support (300-word maximum) from the student’s academic advisor or another faculty member should be emailed directly to Tracy Gavich by February 15, 2022
+- A letter of support (300-word maximum) from your academic advisor or another faculty member should be emailed directly to Program Director Jason Mokhtarian.

-Please direct any questions to Jason Sion Mokhtarian, Director of the Jewish Studies Program.
+Please direct all questions to Jason Sion Mokhtarian, director of the Jewish Studies Program.

 Information for Recipients

 Upon completion of the funded research, recipients must provide a written report, and 1-2 images of themselves in the field or involved in research activities.
-Reports (250-500 words) must be submitted no later than October 1, 2023 to Tracy Gavich.
+Reports (250-500 words) must be submitted no later than October 1 to Jewish Studies.